cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 // request the packet data to be unmarshaled by the base application. type PacketDataUnmarshaler interface {
 	// UnmarshalPacketData unmarshals the packet data into a concrete type
-	// ctx, portID, channelID as provided as argument, so that (if needed)
+	// ctx, portID, channelID are provided as arguments, so that (if needed)
 	// the packet data can be unmarshaled based on the channel version.
 	UnmarshalPacketData(ctx sdk.Context, portID, channelID string, bz []byte) (interface{}, error) }